jimmy-zx/csc2332-mbqc/report/report.typ

     XY(0) indicates the measurement angle 0 in the XY plane. (b) Qiskit simulation],
 )<cnot-gate>

+== Automatic Transpilation

+We implemented a library that enables automatic transpilation of gate-based Qiskit circuits into measurement-based quantum computing (MBQC) circuits.
+The source code and proof-of-concepts can be found in @csc2332-mbqc.
+The library supports a superset of the required gates, including arbitrary-angle X and Z rotations, the Hadamard gate, and controlled-X and controlled-Z gates.
+The transpilation process proceeds as follows: first, a given circuit is passed to qiskit.transpile to restrict it to the supported gate set;
+second, the resulting circuit is serialized using a topological sort;
+and finally, each supported gate is replaced with its corresponding MBQC prototype, with inputs redirected to outputs of preceding MBQC components as necessary.

 = Two-Qubit Quantum Fourier Transform <qft>